|

 above that table.
 Race blinked and peered out through the etched metal

 bars of his cage, trying to see what was in the mirror.
-Although it was
+Although it

 obviously backwards, he was still able to read it, and the coon